HoloMoto/VBeing_Research/README.md

 6. **Text-only mode**: Interact with Gemini without audio playback
 7. **RAG mode**: Use Gemini for conversation and local RAG for audio selection (token-efficient)
 8. **Speech RAG mode**: Use speech input with Gemini for conversation and local RAG for audio (token-efficient)
+9. **Zonos voice generation mode**: Generate new voice audio using the Zyphra API for each response

 All conversations with Gemini are automatically logged to a `Log.txt` file for future reference.